Welcome to today's edition of the Rush 24-7 podcast.

 So they've been coddling these lefties.

-Uh Kathleen Salaya, Sarah Jane Olsen, ring a bell, part of the Symbionese Liberation Army on the Lamb for a couple of decades, caught in St. Paul.
+I can remember in the Twin Cities here back in the, what was it, the late 90s, early part of this decade, Kathleen Celia, Sarah Jane Olson, ring a bell, part of the Symbionese Liberation Army on the lamb for a couple of decades, caught in St. Paul.

-I mean, remember the SLA was bombing police cars.
+I mean, remember, the SLA was bombing police cars.

 Remember that?

-It was really almost the post Vietnam era.
+It was really almost the post-Vietnam era.

-They disliked violence.
+They just liked violence.

 And she was an accomplice.